Arindam200/makaut_buddy/README.md

 ## Prerequisites

 1. Node.Js installed on your local machine.
-2. Clerk Account for authentication.
+2. Clerk Account for authentication& authorization.
-3. Prisma ORM

 ## Local Setup